Dual-Points/dplearn/README.md

 # dplearn

-This is a python package for data analysis created by Sen LEI.
+This is a python package for data analysis created by [Sen LEI](https://listen180.github.io/LEI-Sen/).

-You can go to [Github](https://github.com/Dual-Points/dplearn/) to see the source code.
+Source code are maintained on [Github](https://github.com/Dual-Points/dplearn/).

 Welcome to adding more useful stuff.